General Security Guide2003-02-12 (updated: 2019-05-14) by Philip

 1. Don't turn on services you don't need.

-3. Stay current with updates - download and install all available security patches for your OS, as well as new anti-virus definitions, etc. For example, all Windows-based computers should have the latest service pack installed.
-Also check the Windows Update site on a regular basis (or use automatic updates) for the latest security updates.
+3. Stay current with updates - download and install all available security patches for your OS, as well as new anti-virus definitions, etc. Windows-based computers should have the latest service pack installed.
+Also check the Windows settings to make sure Updates are turned on (or check for updates periodically).

 4. Use the encryption available to you - FTP/SMTP/HTTP and many other protocols widely used on the Internet transmit information in ASCII (clear text).
-What that means is, all information transfered to/from servers, including your passwords is transmitted in clear text, and is readily available to any network device it passes through to get to its destination.
-When possible, use the secure variations of those protocols to avoid personal information being transmitted unencryted.
+What that means is, all information transferred to/from servers, including your passwords is transmitted in clear text, and is readily available to any network device it passes through to get to its destination.
+It is always prudent to use the secure variations of those protocols to avoid personal information being transmitted unencryted.
 Using a VPN service can also help with that.

 Multi-Layered Security Approach